Ecampus/tes-xapi/attendance-recipe.markdown

 ## What Are You Attending?

 This recipe defines a number of Activity Types of event that can be used, but the object could be *anything* people could attend.
-Where a type of event is listed in this recipe, you should use the identifer listed below.
+Where a type of event is listed in this recipe, you should use the identifier listed below.
 If the type of event is not listed in the table below, please refer to [The Registry](https://registry.tincanapi.com/) for other Activity types or [sign up](https://registry.tincanapi.com/#signUp) to create a new Activity Type if the event type you need is not listed.

 The Activity Types defined in this recipe are listed below: